shrie0427/shrie0427/README.md

 ### Hi there 👋

-- Pursuing B.E.
-In Instrumentation and Control at D Y Patil College of Engineering, Pune 👨‍💻
+- Pursuing Masters in Data Science at University of Sheffield, United Kingdom 👨‍💻
 - Data science and Machine learning Enthusiastic.
 - Full Stack Java Developer
 - 5⭐ programmer at HackerRank